This post may contain affiliate links. Please read our disclosure policy.

 fettuccine alfredo ingredients on a kitchen counter.

-• Fettuccine: This type of pasta is flat and thick, making it ideal for holding onto creamy Alfredo sauce.
-For this single serving recipe, 2 ounces of dry fettuccine are used, measuring approximately 2 1/8 inches in circumference.
-Once cooked, this yields about 1 cup of pasta.
-Consider using leftover Fettuccine in our single serving Shrimp Fettuccine recipe.
-Linguine can be used as an alternative if fettuccine isn’t available.
+• Fettuccine: This flat, thick pasta is perfect for holding the creamy Alfredo sauce.
+For this recipe, use 2 ounces of dry fettuccine, which is about 2 inches in circumference.
+Once cooked, it yields approximately 1 cup of pasta.
+If you have extra fettuccine, try it in our single serving shrimp fettuccine recipe.
+If fettuccine isn’t available, linguine works as a substitute.

 Recipe Variations